Gold prices slip on dollar rebound, seen re-testing low

 Bullion has been in a downtrend since touching $1,365.23 on April 11, the strongest in nearly three months.

-The dollar’s index against a basket of six major currencies was up 0.2 percent at 94.263 after dropping to its lowest since mid-June on Monday.
+The dollar’s index against a basket of six major currencies was up 0.23 percent at 94.295 after dropping to its lowest since mid-June on Monday.
+[FRX/]

 A stronger dollar makes greenback-denominated gold more expensive for holders of other currencies.